AjSiciliano/Tournament-Bracket/README.md

 _____________________________________________

-*First order of business: cd into the 'Tournament-Bracket' directory....*
+*First order of business, cd into the 'Tournament-Bracket' directory....*

 **Commands:**